 Our Revolution Massachusetts actively supports a Medicare for All health services system nationwide and in Massachusetts.
-We believe a single payer health care system will significantly improve the quality of life experienced and the health care received, regardless of their age, zip code, or income status.
+We believe a single payer health care system will significantly improve the quality of life experienced and the health care received, regardless of age, zip code, or socio-economic status.

 ORMA calls on members and affiliates to: